 The language and location settings allow you to change the language display information of your console.
 If you move to a different time zone or region, you should update your console settings here.

 This setting controls the display language of your console.
 Some games and apps will also detect this setting and adjust their display language accordingly.

-This setting controls your console region, including the region for Xbox Store content.
+This setting controls your console region, including the region for Microsoft Store content.

 The spoken language setting determines the language that will be used for voice commands.